-Mr. Pak’s computer science background and experience in the software industry provides him with a detailed understanding of computer-related technology.
-Mr. Pak’s technical interests include operating systems security.
-He has written software in a number of languages including C, C++, Java and assembly.
-He has significant experience representing companies on matters involving complex technologies, including computer source code, wireless communications, data messaging, storage systems, databases, digital imaging, computer graphics, encryption and virtual reality.
+Mr. Pak’s computer science background and technical experience in the high-tech and software industry provide him with a detailed understanding of computer-related technologies.
+His technical interests include operating systems security.
+He has written software in a number of languages, including C, C++, Java and assembly, and has extensive experience working with different types of software version control systems that are common in the software industry.

-Mr. Pak has represented, among others, JPMorgan Chase & Co.; Virgin Mobile USA, LLC; Research In Motion Limited; Comerica Inc.; Credit Acceptance Corp., Rocket Software, Inc.; Viewpointe Archive Services L.L.C.; Aspen Technology, Inc.; Xiaomi, Inc.; ZeniMax Media Inc.; and id Software LLC.
+Mr. Pak has represented, among others, JPMorgan Chase & Co.; Virgin Mobile USA, LLC; Research In Motion Limited; Comerica Inc.; Credit Acceptance Corp.; Rocket Software, Inc.; Viewpointe Archive Services L.L.C.; Aspen Technology, Inc.; Inside Secure Corp.; Nokia Corporation; Xiaomi, Inc.; ZeniMax Media Inc.; and id Software LLC.

 Representative matters include:

 - ZeniMax Media Inc. and Id Software as plaintiffs in obtaining a $500 million jury verdict against Oculus VR Inc. and Facebook.
 This federal intellectual property lawsuit involved trade secret misappropriation, copyright and trademark infringement claims, and theft of proprietary information (hardware and source code) by Oculus in order to develop its Rift virtual reality headset;

 - Credit Acceptance in a patent litigation and one of the first covered business method proceedings at the U.S. Patent and Trademark Office against a competitor concerning consumer product financing technology;